thehyve/delphyne/docs/transformations.rst

         return ins

-In case the source table is not part of the CDM schema, you can obtain it with the following method, which leverages SQLAlchemy's ability to create reflected table objects from the database itself:
+In case the source table is not part of the CDM schema, you can obtain it with using :meth:`.Wrapper.get_table`, which leverages SQLAlchemy's ability to create reflected table objects from the database itself:

 .. code-block:: python

     source_table = wrapper.get_table(schema='my_source_schema', table_name='my_source_table')

-Inside a wrapper method, the transformations can be called like this, similar to ORM transformations.
+Inside a wrapper method, the transformations can be called like using a dedicated wrapper :meth:`.Wrapper.execute_sql_transformation`, similar to ORM transformations.

 .. code-block:: python